 Of course, paper companies did not invent the concept of forest management.
 “Mother Nature has been managing forests forever”, says Ross Korpela, senior wood procurement manager for Sappi in Cloquet, Minnesota.
 But the natural aspects of forest management–fire, disease, insect infestations and high winds–are not only extremely destructive but also tremendously costly to taxpayers, with the U.S. federal government spending billions of dollars to fight more and increasingly more severe wildfires.

-To allow forests and everything connected to them to reap the benefits of these natural tree-culling events without experiencing their negative effects, Sappi cuts trees with a sustainable forestry approach, aligned with Best Management Practices (BMPs).
-As a result, Sappi today is certified as environmentally sustainable by the Forest Stewardship Council® (FSC® C014955), Sustainable Forestry Initiative® (SFI®) and the Programme for the Endorsement of Forest Certification (PEFC 29-31-10).
+To allow forests and everything connected to them to reap the most benefits, Sappi harvests trees with a sustainable forestry approach, aligned with Best Management Practices (BMPs).
+As a result, Sappi is certified to several sustainable forestry standards including the Forest Stewardship Council® (FSC® C014955), Sustainable Forestry Initiative® (SFI®) and the Programme for the Endorsement of Forest Certification (PEFC 29-31-10).

 Covering everything from harvest planning and tree selection/exemption to road building and water-protection, our BMPs are a set of techniques and rules that our foresters must follow when cutting, removing and transporting lumber.